getCUJO/QoOID/draft-ietf-ippm-qoo.md

 Where the NRPoU percentiles and NRP are a required pair then neither should define a percentile not included in the other - i.e., if the 99.9th percentile is part of the NRPoU then the NRP must also include the 99.9th percentile.

+# Creating network requirement specifications
+A detailed description of how to create a network requirement specification is out of scope for this document, but this section will provide a rough outline for how it can be achieved.
+Additional information about this topic can be found in {{QoOAppQualityReqs}}.

+When searching for an appropriate network requirement description for an application, the goal is to identify the points of perfection and uselessness for the application.
+This can be thought of as a search process.
+Run the application across a network connection with adjustable quality.
+Gradually adjust the network performance while observing the application-level performance.
+The application performance can be observed manually by the person performing the testing, or using automated methods such as recording video stall duration from within a video player.

+Establish a baseline under excellent network conditions.
+Then gradually add delay, packet loss or decrease network capacity until the application no longer performs perfectly.
+Continue adding network quality attenuation until the application fails completely.
+The corresponding network quality levels are the points of perfection and unusability.

 # Calculating Quality of Outcome (QoO)
 The QoO metric calculates the likelihood of application success based on network performance, incorporating both latency and packet loss.
 There are three key scenarios: